Badgerati/Pode/docs/Functions/Response/Cookie.md

 The `cookie` function allows you to add/set, get, remove and extend cookies on requests/responses; you can also specify a secret key which will be used to sign/unsign the cookie for you.

+The `cookie` function also has an action to set a global secret key, that can be cached and re-used - with support for caching other named secret keys.

 ## Examples

 ### Example 1